 Connected Logistics and our teammates supported the establishment of the Army Materiel Command’s Distribution Management Center, who's mission is to get gear where forces need it.
 Our support operators assisted the Sustainment Command in time-critical materiel and distribution management, ensuring that billions in Army gear and supplies are ready and available for deploying forces.

-Connected Logistics and our teammates are assisting DLA in a wide variety of research areas that deliver process and system improvements across defense logistics.
+Connected Logistics and our teammates assisted DLA in a wide variety of research areas that deliver process and system improvements across defense logistics.
+We developed the DLA Reserve Augmentee tracking system and brought it into production, enabling DLA to track and manage its reserve component personnel.

 When faced with poor asset visibility leading up to the liberation of Iraq, Connected Logistics experts designed and integrated the Joint Common Operating Picture (COP) for sustainment and distribution in less than six weeks.
 This process fuses sustainment, asset, distribution and unit data into a GIS enabled Business Intelligence system which became the foundation of the BCS3 program of record and continues to support Joint Logistics around the globe.